rafamrslima/100days-codeup/log.md

 ### Day 22/100
 I keep studying golang, today I created a listener for an Azure service bus instance, the listener will be able to process multiple messages at the same time, for that I created a pool of workers that will use goroutines to process the jobs from a receiver channel.

+### Day 23/100
+I keep studying golang, today I learned how to validate emails and I implemented a MessagesHandler in my practical project with the goal of receiving the service bus message, validating it, saving the message in the database for reference, then triggering the email service.
+This project is helping me on how to structure the project and work with different packages, dealing with real life scenarios.